mesfind/bioinfo-python/_episodes/02-datatypes.md

 ## In-line Comments
 You may also find it necessary to add comments within your code.
-In Python comments are preceded by a `#`.
+In Python comments are preceded by an octothorpe (i.e., `#`).
 It really is up to you to decide when and how to use such comments.
 Ultimately, this type of documentation is really for adding information or details in places where it isn't obvious from the code what is going on.
-Another use for in-line comments is to add flags for debugging or "to-dos" or something.
+Another use for in-line comments is to add flags for debugging or "to-dos" for work that is currently in progress.
 In these cases, the comments should be written on the line above the code it refers to or just to the right on the same line.

 ~~~
-def my_cool_function(a, b):
+def cat_two_strings(a, b):
    return a + b    # TODO: verify that a & b are strings
 ~~~
 {: .python}